The First Hint

 His great sobs had been quickly halted, though her friend still quietly wept while looking through book after book.
 His pace had been slowed as well, as he kept pausing to wipe his blurry eyes and sniffle quietly.
 This too, frustrated Anabelle.
 But she was too focused on the task at hand, and too bothered by the pain in her head, to properly chastise herself.
 Besides, it was nearly impossible to get a word in on the monologue in her own mind;

-ithurtsithurts being rapidly and endlessly repeated did not leave much space for rational thought.
+ithurtsithurts being rapidly and endlessly repeated in increasingly shrill tones did not leave much space for rational thought.

 ~

 Another thirty minutes, and few more members of her team began quietly weeping.
 None of them said anything, though.
 They'd all heard her snap at Jeremy; none of them wanted to have Anabelle's voice lash out at them right now.
 Helen glared daggers at Anabelle every few minutes though; she could tell her friend was pissed.
+She couldn't help but wonder what sort of thoughts were running through her best friend's mind.
+What sort of vitriol might be directed at Anabelle.
 There'd be some explaining to do later.

 Not now, though.

 Anabelle's heart thudded in her chest.
-It had been beating hard ever since entering the room, as anxiety spiked and adrenaline coursed through her body -- but now it had taken on a whole new tempo, for she had just discovered something worthwhile,
+It had been beating hard ever since entering the room, as anxiety spiked and adrenaline coursed through her body -- but now it had taken on a familiar tempo of excitement, of hunger for power, for she had finally just discovered something worthwhile.

 Surely just a coincidence, she thought to herself.
 It's not like the initials A.E. were all that rare, especially not in a place like the Comprilith, which contained books from both past and future eras.
 But something drew her to it, and Anabelle wasn't a big believer in chance or luck.
 Below the initials, a single word was found: 'Gifts'.